10 Reasons Peace Lily is Drooping and How to Revive It

 10. Accumulation of salts & chemicals in the soil

 Accumulation of salts or chemicals in the soil will cause the roots to die and as such the plant cannot take up water to the leaves which eventually begin to wilt and droop.
+These excess salts and chemicals may originate from watering with hard water or from the fertilizers used to feed the plant.

 How to fix it

-Water the Peace Lily Plants with chlorine-free water only, like rain water as they are sensitive to chlorine and other chemicals dissolved in water.
+Water the Peace Lily with chlorine-free water only, like rain water as they are sensitive to chlorine and other chemicals dissolved in water.

 Flush out accumulated chemicals (salts) from the soil regularly by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.